-Common Lupine will grow to be about 3 feet tall at maturity extending to 4 feet tall with the flowers, with a spread of 24 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 18 inches apart.
+The Governor Lupine will grow to be about 30 inches tall at maturity, with a spread of 15 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 12 inches apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 3 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil pH, but grows best in clay soils.
 It is somewhat tolerant of urban pollution.
-This species is native to parts of North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.
+This particular variety is an interspecific hybrid, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.